 The very first instance of ransomware dates back to 1989 with Dr. Joseph Popp’s AIDS Trojan Virus being disseminated via floppy disk.
 20,000 of these infected floppy disks were mailed to attendees of the World Health Organisation’s international AIDS conference.
 Once inserted into a PC the disk acted as a Trojan Horse replacing the AUTOEXEC.BAT file which was then used to track how many times the PC was booted.
 Once booted 90 times the AIDS Trojan encrypted all the names of the files on the local drive rendering the system inaccessible until the user sent $189 to a post box in Panama, US.
 Pretty primitive stuff.

 Ransomware has gone through some big changes before developing into the sophisticated form we know today.
+As a result, ransomware protection has changed also.
 Early instances in the digital era often displayed a message stating that the user was being fined by the police or government for breaching a policy.
 The only way to remove the charges was to pay the phony fine.
 Then in 2006 ransomware upped its game with the Archiveus Trojan.
 This variant encrypted everything in the ‘My Documents’ folder and forced victims to purchase items from an online pharmacy to receive the 30-digit password.

 Fast forward to 2011, the year ransomware really stuck its teeth in when cyber criminals everywhere realised just how effective a method it is to quickly make money on a wide scale.
 Around 60,000 ransomware attacks were detected in late 2011.
 This increased to over 200,000 in 2012, catapulting to 330,000 in 2015.
 2015 also saw the introduction of a real game changer known as ‘Chimera’ which it is feared will become the basis of many future attacks.
 Chimera not only encrypts files but also threatens to publish them online if the victim fails to pay up.